Why Leadership Training Fails

-1. The program fails to provide relevant and useful process to implement values and principles in your context.
+Leadership training programs and curriculums have been shown to be ineffective for a few reasons.
+First, programs fail to provide relevant and useful process to implement values and principles in your context.
 In his article, “Why Leadership Training Fails—and What to Do About It”, consultant, researcher, and professor at Harvard Business School, Michael Beer, discusses his findings on how leadership development can often be very inspiring, but years later, managers reflect on the experience and believe that little has changed as a result of the training.
 Sound familiar to you?
 People in these programs share that they struggle to put the principles they are taught in the curriculum into practice.

-2. The program doesn’t go beyond inspiration and help align your team’s processes and systems to its purpose.
+Secondly, programs don’t go beyond inspiration and help align your team’s processes and systems to its purpose.
 Beer recommends attending “to organizational design and managerial processes first”, and then supporting them with “individual development tools, such as coaching and classroom or online education”.
 So, before we can implement a program, we need to address our system.
 What is the system?
 The roles, responsibilities, and nature of the relationships of all members in an organization.
 Beer’s research shows that “the individuals had less power to change the system surrounding them than that system had to shape them”.
 Therefore, we don’t need more motivational speeches or team-building activities, we need a better leadership system.

-3. The program doesn’t benefit and support the growth of all members within the system.
+Lastly, programs don’t benefit and support the growth of all members within the system.
 In a sporting context, these members include the head coach, assistant coaches, players, administrators, and parents.
 Everyone should have an opportunity to learn and grow from this curriculum to reshape the system.

-The Four Keys to Effective Leadership Development
+The Four Keys to Develop Leadership

 In her article for the Harvard Business Review, “Why Leadership Development Isn’t Developing Leaders”, researcher, author, and consultant, Deborah Rowland, shares her research on why some current leadership development is the opposite of what is needed.
 To paraphrase, she believes that many current leadership programs have a set curriculum, and a rational, classroom-based approach.
 The students are taken out of their context (e.g., work environment), and they become inspired, engage in activities, and are taught the latest leadership principals.